simran606/Amazon_Test_Automation/README.md

   1. Navigate to the sign-up page.
   2. Fill in the required information (name, email, password, etc.).
   3. Submit the registration form.
-  4. Verify successful account creation.

 ### 2. Sign In
 - **Objective:** Test the user login process.
 - **Steps:**
-  1. Navigate to the login page.
+  1. Navigate to the Home page.
+  2. Click on Sign In
+  3. Enter registered email.
+  4. Click on continue
-  2. Enter registered email and password.
+  5. Enter password.
-  3. Click the sign-in button.
+  7. Click the sign-in button.
-  4. Verify successful login.
+  8. Verify successful login.

 ### 3. Add to Cart
 - **Objective:** Test adding a product to the cart.